Backup Options «Prev Next»

 As an experienced DBA, you immediately know that a background process is abnormally terminated and the Oracle instance is aborted.
 Since you do not have a backup of the fixed database and you do not want to spend another two hours fixing those problems, what can you do?

 In this situation, the only option you have is to recover the database with inactive redo logs.
-View the SlideShow below to go through the steps.
+The folowing series of images below describes the steps for "Recovering Database with Inactive Redo Log File".

 The code and all the command lines are displayed below.